open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.OpenTelemetryProtocol/README.md

   `EventId`, and `Exception`.
 These fields are unique to OpenTelemetry .NET's data model (i.e., they are not reflected in the [standard data model](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/logs/data-model.md#log-and-event-record-definition)).
-  Therefore, the conventions for exporting these fields is not yet stable.
+  While they can be exported as attributes, there is no established conventions for the attribute key names.
 In pre-release builds, these fields are exported as attributes mapped as follows:
   * `CategoryName` maps to `dotnet.ilogger.category_name`.
   * `EventId` maps to two attributes `Id` and `Name` representing `Event.Id` and `EventId.Name`, respectively.